Chapter 4

 UXtweak

-With lots of customization options, UXtweak is one of just a few card sorting tools which features card configurations like including images on cards, opening up a whole realm of card sorting possibilities.
+UXtweak, like many others on this list, allows for closed, open, and hybrid card sorting.
+With lots of customization options, UXtweak, alongside Maze, is one of just a few card sorting tools that feature card configurations—like images on cards—opening up a whole realm of card sorting possibilities.

 Type of card sort: Open, closed, hybrid